Dance (DANC)

 Offered Spring semester.

-DANC 4996 Dance Industry Standards (1 semester hour)
+DANC 4996 Dance Industry Senior Showcase I (2 semester hours)

 Students learn industry standards, best practices, and professional tools for the commercial dance industry in Los Angeles.
 This course is a pre-requisite for DANC 4997 Senior Industry Showcase.